ArcelorMittal taps into China's booming market for growth

 China's huge automotive steel market is critically important to foreign companies, which have looked to its rapid growth to compensate for flagging sales in Europe.
 But Chinese laws requires foreign steel makers to team up with local partners.

-South Korea's POSCO, which reported an 8 percent growth in the auto sector in its 2013 results, has also partnered with Chongqing Iron and Steel Co to build a 3 million tonnes per year auto steel plant in western China.
+South Korea's POSCO (005490.KS), which reported an 8 percent growth in the auto sector in its 2013 results, has also partnered with Chongqing Iron and Steel Co (601005.SS) to build a 3 million tonnes per year auto steel plant in western China.

 Despite a buoyant outlook for China's auto steel demand, some analysts have said that any stronger-than-expected growth for electric vehicles, which use more aluminium for car bodies, could take some shine out of steel consumption.

-China had set a target of selling over 5 million electric cars by 2020, which would account for about one-seventh of all vehicle sales in the country if realised.
+China had set a target of selling over 5 million electric cars by 2020, which would account for about one-seventh of all vehicle sales in the country if realized.

 "My position is that steel has the total solutions for the car industry ... which is lighter, stronger and safer material that can meet all these standards of the car industry," said Mittal.